anshulverma/ghost/README.md

 The game of ghost is usually a written or spoken word game in which players take turns adding letters to a growing word fragment, trying not to be the one to complete a valid word.
-A minimum length of word is set to 4 letters for words that count.
+A minimum length of a word is set to 4 letters for words that count in the game.
 The player that completes a word looses the round and earns a "letter".
 A player gets eliminated when they have received all five letters of the word `ghost`.

 ## Winning Strategy